The Best 3 Days in Paris Itinerary & Tips for First-Timers

 So instead of wondering what to see next time, here’s a list, waiting for you to start planning:

-• The Palace of Versailles lies about an hour away from Paris by train.
+- The Palace of Versailles lies about an hour away from Paris by train.
 You’ll need at least half a day to see the 18th-century palace and explore its huge gardens.
+Learn how to plan the perfect day trip from Paris to Versailles here.

 Perhaps you’re ambitious enough to include one or more of these stops in your current 3 days in Paris itinerary?
 Go, you!